 Soprano Erin Morley has a light and shimmering voice that was ideal for the adolescent pawn in her father’s quest for status.
 At age 36 she too is getting a little old to play a 15 year old girl.
 The trouble with many operas is that by the time you’re able to sing the part you’re too old to look the part.
 The three leading women gave the famous trio a first rate reading.

 Austrian bass Günther Groissböck was outstanding as the aptly named Baron Ochs (Ox in English).
 Germans not named Mozart have a problem with comic villains.
 They tend to come off as mean, nasty, and unfunny.
-Ochs is an example of this type of teutonic heavy.
+Ochs is an example of this type of Teutonic heavy.
 Beckmesser in Die Meistersinger is another.
 Groissböck played Ochs as a younger man than the usual portrayal.
 He also did as much as possible to humanize the bumptious unsophisticated country nobleman.

 Matthew Polanzani was a dead ringer for Don Fanucci in The Godfather 2.
-His white suit and hat along with a broad mustache was meant characterize an early 20th century tenor, not a mid level mafioso; but he looked more like the latter than the former.
+His white suit and hat along with a broad mustache were meant to characterize an early 20th century tenor, not a mid level mafioso; but he looked more like the latter than the former.
 He sang his aria with a pleasing lyric tenor.
 Strauss didn’t like tenors and this role was meant to satirize them.

 Conductor Sebastian Weigle led the Met Orchestra in The Magic Flute 16 years ago.
 He returned to the Met this year for the Strauss opera.
 He directed the Met’s brilliant orchestra in a finely nuanced reading of Strauss’ miraculous score.

 In summary, an outstanding performance of an elephantine production of a great opera.
 But as fine as Rosenkavalier is, it’s too long.
 When the Met first did it in 1913 it was cut to a running time of two hours and forty five minutes.
 Gatti-Casazza, the Met’s general manager, wanted 20 minutes more to be cut.
 Alfred Hertz, the conductor, refused.
-Still the show ended at 11:15 pm.
+Still, the show ended at 11:15 pm.
 I don’t know what could be cut from the opera without losing music of value.
 So what’s needed is a production that dulls time by its excellence.
 The performers did their part, but the director let them down.

 DER ROSENKAVALIER